Major Course of Study (14 courses)

 This course aims to provide a comprehensive yet intuitive grasp of the mathematical and computational tools central to the analysis of neural systems and neural data.
 The course will introduce students to topics in linear algebra, differential equations, and probability & statistics, with a heavy emphasis on applications to neurobiology.
 Coursework will focus primarily on problem sets requiring the use of a simple computer programming language (e.g., Matlab, Python).
 The course will seek to develop intuition and achieve a practical mastery of the methods introduced, and will equip students with programming and data visualization skills that are increasingly important to scientific inquiry in general, and neuroscience in particular.

 This course is designed to introduce undergraduate students to modern methods of analysis applied to the activity of single neurons, the synaptic connections between neurons, and the dynamics of networks of neurons underlying learning and decision making.
 The course will include methods for intracellular and extracellular recording of neural activity, the application of optogenetic approaches to analysis of neuronal function, and noninvasive measurement of human cognitive information processing using fMRI.
 The capstone of the course is a 2-week independent research project designed and carried out by students.

-2 Cognate Courses: Required but not taught by NEU
+1 Cognate Course: Required but not taught by NEU

 - PHY 101 - Introductory Physics I (or the equivalent)